Changing the ESXi host root password

 Resolution

-1. Log in to the ESXi host service console, either via SSH or the physical console.
+1. Log in to the ESXi host console via SSH or the physical console.

-4. Enter the new root password, and press Enter.
+4. Enter the new root password and press Enter.
 Enter the password a second time to verify.
-You are warned about, but not prevented from using, bad passwords.
+There may be a warning about being prevented from using bad passwords.

-If you make a mistake when typing or retyping the new root password, you must start over.
-For example:
+If a mistake was made when typing or retyping the new root password, restart the process.
+Example:

 Changing password for user root.